quicwg/ops-drafts/draft-ietf-quic-manageability.md

 {{?RFC4787}} describes possible packet filtering behaviors that relate to NATs but is often also used is other scenarios where packet filtering is desired.
-Though the guidance there holds, a particularly unwise behavior admits a handful of UDP packets and then makes a decision as to whether or not to filter later packets in the same connection.
+Though the guidance there holds, a particularly unwise behavior admits a handful of UDP packets and then makes a decision to whether or not filter later packets in the same connection.
 QUIC applications are encouraged to fail over to TCP if early packets do not arrive at their destination {{?I-D.ietf-quic-applicability}}, as QUIC is